dsummersl/omz-llmhelp/README.md

 zsh: no matches found: [0-9]*-[0-9]*-[0-9]*.txt

 # You ask for help:
-> llmhelp
+> lh
 find . -name "[0-9]*-[0-9]*-[0-9]*.txt"

-# llmhelp provides a suggestion, and copies it to your clipboard.
+# lh provides a suggestion, and copies it to your clipboard.
 # If you like the result just paste it in and run it.
 ```